 “Now we have a generation of dual-career couples, and these days an expatriation can fail if the partner is not happy,” says Pierre Jeronimo.

-An increasingly major focus for companies like Geneva Relocation is to help partners find work or some other activity like further studies.
+An increasingly major focus for relocation firms is to help partners find work or some other activity like further studies.